-The asset detail view provides an in-depth look at individual assets, including the ability to preview, zoom, and see additional file details.
-To access an asset's detail page, click an asset thumbnail from any gallery view.
+The asset detail view lets you preview, zoom, and review file details for individual assets.
+To open an asset's detail page, click any thumbnail from a gallery view.

 Overview